Context, Judgement, Deduction: Judgement calculi

-Though the appear in an unusual form, we follow the intuition provided for all the data of the judgemental theory in \Cref{toytt} and translate them in the usual type-theoretic strings of symbols.
-They then read as follows
+Now recall that $u\Sigma=\du$, so the behavior of a policy is implied: see \Cref{secdtt} for more on this.
+We follow the intuition provided for all the data of the judgemental theory in \Cref{toytt} and translate it in the usual type-theoretic strings of symbols.
+Then it reads as follows

-and depict, respectively, the rule that instantiates the empty context and that stating that the context of a type is a context.
+and depicts the typing rule.
 We thoroughly detail this process of translation in \Cref{dictionnaire}. \end{exa}

-\begin{disc}[Substitutionality] Let $(\mathsf{ctx}, \mathcal{J,R,P})$ be a substitutional judgemental theory.
-Consider a judgement $\Gamma \vdash F \; \mathbb{F}$, where $\mathbb{F}$ is substitutional.
-Then we know that it corresponds to a morphism between the corresponding fibration, as in the diagram below.
-Thus, we can interpret a judgement as a very special rule.
-Notice that this rule \textit{applies} an object to the reparametrization, not the other way round!